This website best viewed with Internet Explorer Browser

 NORDIC HERALDRY: Denmark; Finland; Iceland; Norway, Sweden

 Several countries are difficult to place mainly due to the fact that they have several different official languages.
 For example Dutch, French, and German are all languages of Belgium, German, French, Italian, and Romansh are the official languages of Switzerland.
 This is an clear indicator of different heraldic styles in each country.
-Based upon and examination of both countries through the lense of the aforemention six criteria of deciding classification we’ve decided to place Belgium in with France, and Switzerland in the Germany.
+Based upon and examination of both countries through the lense of the aforemention six criteria of deciding classification we’ve decided to place Belgium in with France, and Switzerland in the Germanic category.

 This web page is dedicated to the compilation of books that have shown to be of value in the furtherance of research into the science of heraldry as well as the geneaologies of proprietors of identified armorial bearings.
 This collection is primarily derived from four online sources: (1) Google Book Search; (2) the Family History Books Collection at Family Search.org; (3) Internet Text Archives: American Libraries; and (4) Ancestry.com a subscription site.
 We’ve also included some additional websites where you may find more books.